farhadp-code/projects-discovery-of-handwashing-python/README.md

 * The primary target is businesses but we also sell to government agencies and graduate programs at universities

 More info: robert@datacamp.com
+adding a new line just to test git and github